gwleuverink/bundle/docs/advanced-usage.md

 Scan all your build_paths configured in `config/bundle.php` & compile all your imports.

 You may configure what paths are scanned by publishing the Bundle config file and updating the `build_paths` array.
-Note this config option accepts an array of glob patterns.
+Note this config option accepts an array of paths.

 ```php
 'build_paths' => [